-Purpose: The main objective of this study is to examine the role of supply chain management as mediator between technological marketing orientation and export performance of the firm.
+Purpose: The main objective of this study is to examine the role of supply chain management (SCM) as a mediator between technological marketing orientation (TMO) and export performance (EXPERF) of firms.

-Design/methodology/approach: The research model was developed based on KBV theory and designed by quantitative method.
+Design/methodology/approach: The research model was developed based on knowledge-based view (KBV) theory and designed using a quantitative approach.
+The analyses in this study were carried out using SmartPls4 software.
 The sample included 231 managers from diverse international firms across Europe.
-The analyses of this study was done by SmartPls4 software.

-Findings: The main findings of this study show that technological marketing orientation positively affect export performance.
-Additionally, supply chain management has partial mediation in the relationship between technological marketing orientation and export performance.
+Findings: The main findings of this study show that TMO positively affects EXPERF.
+Additionally, SCM provides partial mediation in the relationship between TMO and EXPERF.

 Practical implications: The findings provide several practical guidelines for marketing managers and organizations.
-Managers should pursuit technological resources to improve their marketing strategies.
-Moreover, organizations should wisely manage their supply chains with collaboration of all parties staying in the chain such as suppliers, customer.
+Managers should pursue technological resources to improve their marketing strategies.
+Moreover, organizations should carefully manage their supply chains in collaboration with all parties in the chain, including suppliers and customers.

-Originality/value: This research provides new conceptual and operational insights that enrich the body of knowledge regarding to the relationships between supply chain management, technological marketing orientation and export performance.
+Originality/value: This research provides new conceptual and operational insights that enrich the body of knowledge regarding the relationships between SCM, TMO, and EXPERF.

-Paper type Research paper
+Paper type: Research paper.

 Keywords: supply chain management, technological marketing orientation, export performance, mediation